yashpal81/ProjectAssignment/README.md

 # Epic: Salesforce Trainee Engineer  PMC Project Assignment

-## Lightning Web Component (LWC) Architecture Overview

-This project uses a modular LWC architecture for maintainable and scalable UI development.
-Below are the main components and their interactions:

-### Main Components

-- **projectList**: Displays the list of projects in a grid.
-Handles opening the modal for creating a project from a template.
-- **templateProjectModal**: Modal dialog for selecting a template project and entering details for the new project.
-Handles validation and user input.
-- **projectDetails**: Subcomponent of the modal, responsible for collecting the new project's name, start date, and end date.
-- **templateSelection**: Subcomponent of the modal, responsible for displaying available template projects and allowing the user to select one.

-### Component Interactions

-- `projectList` opens `templateProjectModal` when the user wants to create a project from a template.
-- `templateProjectModal` uses `projectDetails` and `templateSelection` for a clean separation of concerns:
-  - `projectDetails` collects user input for the new project's name and dates.
-  - `templateSelection` displays template projects and manages selection.
-- Events are used for communication:
-  - `projectDetails` emits events when the user changes the name or dates.
-  - `templateSelection` emits an event when a template project is selected.
-  - `templateProjectModal` validates that a template is selected before allowing creation, and emits a create event to `projectList`.
-- `projectList` listens for the create event and calls the Apex method to start the project copy process.

-### Validation

-- The modal enforces that a template project must be selected before creation.
-If not, an error event is emitted and can be displayed to the user.

-### Extensibility

-- The modular structure allows future enhancements, such as splitting `templateProjectModal` into more granular components or adding additional validation and UI features.

 ## Objective
 This Epic is designed for trainee engineers to gain hands-on practical experience with Salesforce development concepts including:
 - **Data modeling** with custom objects and relationships (Master-Detail, Lookup)